ShubhamTatvamasi/talos/README.md

   --nodes 10.10.159.85 \
   --file ~/.talos/controlplane.yaml
 ```
-> This will reboot the nodes
+> This will download container images and reboot the nodes

 Bootstrap talos cluster:
 ```bash